-The students bring a wealth of professional experience in international development, education, peacebuilding, environmental conservation, human rights, humanitarian assistance, journalism, and other fields.
+Our students bring a wealth of professional experience in international development, education, peacebuilding, environmental conservation, human rights, humanitarian assistance, journalism, and other fields.
 All students in the class have received fellowships thanks to a number of generous families, as well as foundation support and funding from institutes and the University more widely.

-Abeera Akhtar graduated from the Lahore University of Management Sciences, majoring in sociology and anthropology.
-After graduation, she was a corporate social responsibility officer at Reckitt Benckiser, a British multinational company.
+Before coming to Notre Dame, Abeera was a corporate social responsibility officer at Reckitt Benckiser, a British multinational company.
 She has led grassroots efforts for nuclear disarmament in Pakistan, working for the Nobel Peace Prize-nominated movement Global Zero.
 Abeera also worked to make the Sustainable Development Goals more accessible to youth, working for the UN Sustainable Development Solutions Network’s Youth Initiative.
-She is the co-founder of FATE – From Apathy to Empathy, an organization she has represented at forums organized by the U.S. State Department, the U.S. Special Operations Command, the UN, Facebook and Stanford University.
-Through her work, she aims to use intercultural dialogue and social entrepreneurship as a driver for social change.
-Abeera is the recipient of a Donald & Marilyn Keough Fellowship.
+She is the co-founder of FATE – From Apathy to Empathy, an organization she has represented at forums organized by the US State Department, the US Special Operations Command, the UN, Facebook and Stanford University.
+Through her work she aims to use intercultural dialogue and social entrepreneurship as a driver for social change.

-Rana El-Behairy has worked as a field officer for an interreligious peacebuilding project that was implemented across five countries through Catholic Relief Services (CRS).
+Rana El-Beheiry has worked as a field officer for an interreligious peacebuilding project that was implemented across five countries through Catholic Relief Services (CRS).
 Rana also served as monitoring and evaluation assistant for an interfaith action program that addresses sectarian violence in rural areas in Upper Egypt and, worked as a volunteer in a CRS program that provides Syrian and African refugees access to schools.
 She interned with UNHCR, the UN Refugee Agency, and worked on improving Syrian refugee conditions in Egypt.
 Rana developed a passion for Peacebuilding integration, conflict prevention, youth empowerment, and vulnerable populations.
 She also holds a bachelor’s degree in political science from Cairo University.
 Rana is the recipient of a Kroc Institute Fellowship.